 Policy options to promote efficiency

 Allowing non-banks to open accounts with central banks would remove a major obstacle faced by non-banks.
 Because the transactions performed via these service providers are prefunded, they actually behave as narrow banks that maintain 100% reserves and pose no risk on the system.
 In fact, in the early days of central banking, it was fairly commib to offer accounts not just to banks but also to non-banks, see Footnote 2 in BIS (2018).

 The advantages of moving to such an industry structure include:

-But, what about the credit side?
+But, what about the lending side?

 Finally, note that FinTech is already active in the lending dimension as well.
 Companies such as LendingClub (now public), Prosper, Lend Academy, and CommonBond, facilitate peer-to-peer lending without having to create any new money.